-Jose Luis Rodriguez is a first-grade Spanish immersion teacher from Bogotá, Colombia.
+Jose Luis Rodriguez is a first-grade Spanish dual language ambassador teacher from Bogotá, Colombia.
 He is entering his third year teaching with Participate Learning at Kitty Hawk Elementary in Dare County, North Carolina.
-Read on to learn more about how his experiences as a cultural exchange teacher with Participate Learning have made him a stronger teacher for his students.
+Read on to learn more about how his experiences as an ambassador teacher with Participate Learning have made him a stronger teacher for his students.

 One of the best experiences I have had working with Participate Learning has been the opportunity to grow professionally and become a stronger teacher.
 There is an abundance of teaching resources available that can be implemented into classrooms, but it is my experience that learning from others is the best way to gain effective skills to improve yourself and your classroom.